Azure-Samples/Machine-Learning-Operationalization/README.md

 **NOTE**: You must log out and log back in to your SSH session for the changes to take effect.

-Next, setup the Azure Machine Learning (AML) environment.
+Next, set up the Azure Machine Learning (AML) environment.
 The environment setup command creates the following resources for you:

 * A resource group
 * A storage account